chaosmagpy.chaos.CHAOS¶

 - reference{‘all’, ‘GSM’, ‘SM’}, optional

-Choose contribution either from GSM, SM or both added (default is ‘all’).
+Choose contribution either from GSM, SM or the sum of both (default).

 - source{‘all’, ‘external’, ‘internal’}, optional

-Choose source to be external (inducing), internal (induced) or both added (default is ‘all’).
+Choose source to be external (inducing), internal (induced) or the sum of both (default).

 - plot_maps_static(radius, *, nmax=None, **kwargs)[source]¶